owenlamont/uv-secure/README.md

 ## Related Work and Motivation

-I created this package as I wanted a dependency vulnerability scanner but I wasn't completely happy with the options that seemed available.
-I use [uv](https://docs.astral.sh/uv/) and wanted something that works with uv.lock files but neither of the main package options I found fitted my requirements:
+I created this package as I wanted a dependency vulnerability scanner but I wasn't completely happy with the options that were available.
+I use [uv](https://docs.astral.sh/uv/) and wanted something that works with uv.lock files but neither of the main package options I found were as frictionless as I had hoped:

-- [pip-audit](https://pypi.org/project/pip-audit/) only works with requirements.txt
-  files but even if you convert a uv.lock file to a requirements.txt file, pip-audit wants to create a whole virtual environment to check all transitive dependencies (but that should be completely unnecessary when the lock file already contains the full dependencies).
+- [pip-audit](https://pypi.org/project/pip-audit/) uv-secure is very much based on doing the same vulnerability check that pip-audit does using PyPi's json API. pip-audit however only works with requirements.txt so to make it work with uv projects you need additional steps to convert your uv.lock file to a requirements.txt then you need to run pip-audit with the --no-deps and/or --no-pip options to stop pip-audit trying to create a virtual environment from the requirements.txt file.
+In short, you can use pip-audit instead of uv-secure albeit with a bit more friction for uv projects.
+I hope to add extra features beyond what pip-audit does or optimise things better (given the more specialised case of only needing to support uv.lock files) in the future.
 - [safety](https://pypi.org/project/safety/) also doesn't work with uv.lock file out of the box, it does apparently work statically without needing to build a virtual environment but it does require you to create an account on the